smallcluster/ccmaze/readme.md

     - At least one of the three version of `ccmaze` in its working directory.
     - An advanced computer next to a monitor of any size

-A demo cycling through all available generator algorithm with visual animation is provided as an example :
+A demo cycling through all available generator algorithm with visual animation is provided as an example (the animation at the top of this page) :

 ```shell
 wget https://raw.githubusercontent.com/smallcluster/ccmaze/refs/heads/master/ccmaze-demo.lua